Long turns, INP's and index for free group automorphisms: Stable indices, branching indices and gate indices

 \begin{prop} Let $f: \Gamma \to \Gamma$ be an expanding train track map, and let $\vec v$ be an eigenvector of $M(f)$ with eigenvalue $\lambda > 1$.
 Assume that $\vec v$ has only positive coefficients, and let $T = T(\vec v)$ the corresponding forward limit tree.

-(1) If there is no periodic INP for $f$, then the map $i$ restricts to an $\FN$-equivariant bijection $i_V$ between essential vertices $v_k$ of $\tilde \Gamma$ (i.e. lifts of vertices of $\Gamma$ with 3 or more gates that are $f$-periodic) on one hand, and branch points $i(v_k)$ of $T$ on the other.
+(1) If there is no periodic INP for $f$, then the map $i$ restricts to an $\FN$-equivariant bijection $i_V$ between essential vertices $v_k$ of $\tilde \Gamma$ (i.e. lifts of $f$-periodic vertices of $\Gamma$ with 3 or more gates) on one hand, and branch points $i(v_k)$ of $T$ on the other.
 This bijection extends to a canonical bijection between the gates at any $v_k$ and the directions at $i(v_k)$ (where a gate $\mathfrak g_j$ is mapped to the direction that contains the open segments $i(\inter e_i)$ for any edge $e_i$ in $\mathfrak g_j$).

 (2) [Not used in the sequel.]
-If $f$ possesses periodic INPs, then the endpoints (assumed to have been made into vertices) of any lift $\eta$ of such a periodic INP have to be considered as equivalent, and for these endpoints one has to identify those gates which contain the two branches of the INP.
-Then we get the precisely analogous statement as in the ``no INP'' case (a), except that the preimage set of a branch point in $T$ will now be $f$-periodic equivalence classes of vertices in $\tilde \Gamma$ with (after the above identification) 3 or more gates. \end{prop}
+If $f$ possesses periodic INPs, then the endpoints (assumed to have been made into vertices) of any such periodic INP $\eta$ have to be considered as equivalent, and for these endpoints one has to identify those two gates which contain the two branches of $\eta$.
+Then we get the precisely analogous statement as in the ``no INP'' case (1), except that the preimage of a branch point in $T$ will now be the lift of an $f$-periodic equivalence class of vertices in $\Gamma$ with (after the above identification) 3 or more gates.